Alphabetsoup16/SolarSystemCV/README.md

-# ThreeJS solar system practice project
+# ThreeJS: solar system practice project
 The purpose of this project was to learn and practice creating an interactive site with ThreeJS.